A Reproducibility Study of "IP Spoofing Detection in Inter-Domain Traffic": Introduction

 \section{Introduction}

 IP spoofing injects packets that include an IP source address, which is not advertised to the routing by its origin network.
 Consequently, any reply is directed not to its origin but to a different destination.
+Lack of IP source address validation (SAV) has been identified early as a serious security flaw on the Internet~\cite{b-sptps-89}.
 In combination with a distributed amplification, in which small requests trigger much larger replies, this leads to serious denial of service attacks in the current Internet~\cite{jkkrs-mtuam-17,rowrs-adads-15}.

-The most effective mitigation of reflection attacks~\cite{rowrs-adads-15} is ingress filtering at the network of the attacker~\cite{RFC-2827,RFC-3704}.
+The most effective approach to SAV and to mitigating reflection attacks~\cite{rowrs-adads-15} is ingress filtering at the network of the attacker~\cite{RFC-2827,RFC-3704}.
 This solution, however, is not sufficiently deployed~\cite{ffgmr-manrs-18}.
 An alternative solution~\cite{lskrf-dcait-17} proposes a heuristic at central Internet eXchange Points (IXPs) following the observation that a valid packet should flow compliant with control plane information, and hence should reach the IXP via a customer cone that contains its origin.
-This paper recently published at ACM IMC 2017 claims that a method is presented ``to passively detect packets with spoofed IP addresses [...] and minimize false positive inferences''~\cite[\S~1]{lskrf-dcait-17}.
-Central to this approach is a reliable inference of customer cones from BGP data, which poses the major challenge.
+This paper recently published at ACM IMC 2017 claims that a method is presented ``to passively detect packets with spoofed IP addresses [\dots] and minimize false positive inferences''~\cite[\S~1]{lskrf-dcait-17}.
+Central to this approach is a reliable inference of (extended) customer cones from BGP data, which poses the major challenge.

+In this paper, we report on our attempts to reproduce the current state of the art, based on a different team and setup~\cite{bbfkp-dbgre-19}.
+At different times, we analyze data from a large regional IXP instead of data from a large European IXP, which should not affect the validity of the method.
+We restrict our work to (all steps of) the methodology (\S~3) presented in~\cite{lskrf-dcait-17}, \ie the purely algorithmic identification of the customer cones, and purposefully omit the steps of manual cone shaping also performed in~\cite{lskrf-dcait-17}.
+This work extends our initial presentation at IMC'19~\cite{ehsw-rssdi-19s} with a background analysis.